 Use an AirBNB for accommodations in a neighborhood you think you might like to live in.
 Shop in the grocery stores and visit local attractions like hiking trails and the library.
 Walk, bike, and drive around at different times of day.
 The more information you can gather before making such a big decision, the better.

 I was still working full-time when we decided to do our trip.
-We took a little over two weeks.
+We took about two weeks.
 Rather than burning up her vacation time, Kim worked remotely on our trip as she would when we lived here.

 Visiting the schools and seeing all of the family friendly options gave us confidence this would be a great place to raise our daughter.
 Going to the local farmer’s market, seeing people in the neighborhood walking and biking to trailheads, exploring the numerous public and charter school options, attending a few free live concerts, and seeing kids playing in the streets reinforced this was the type of place we wanted to live.